What bike do I bring?

 There's no way I can carry that much water!

 You're right, you can't.
 We will meet you every day with water resupply.
 These will be well coordinated stops that happen throughout the route giving you the peace of mind that you can easily make camp that night with adequate water.
 Please leave this worry up to us!

 How many people will be on the trip?

-There is a limit of 20 riders.
+There is a limit of 10 riders on all trips.
 This group will be small and you will have met each other virtually prior to the event.
 At all times there will be plenty of room to enjoy our "own" space if that is desired.
 We get it...you will have room to space out.

 Do I have to have everything in the Riders Bible

 I have some items in the Riders Bible but don't have them all.
 Does that matter?
 You bet it does.
 If the item is on the required checklist you will need it prior to leaving.
 If you have questions please reach out and let us know how we can help.
 Long story short...we will be going through the checklist item by item.